Strategic Foundations of the Roman Military Machine

 Engineering and Siegecraft

 Roman military engineering went beyond roads and bridges.
-The invention of the manuballista (a torsion-powered catapult) gave legions a portable artillery piece.
+The invention of the manuballista gave legions a torsion-powered artillery piece capable of firing bolts or stones with great accuracy.
 Siege towers and battering rams allowed systematic reduction of hillforts and oppida.
 In both Gaul and Britain, the ability to circumvallate a stronghold—as at Alesia and later at Maiden Castle—forced enemies to either starve or attack prepared positions.
 Siege craft became a doctrine, with every legion carrying the necessary timber and tools for construction.
+The Roman army also perfected the use of onagers (stone-throwing catapults) for counter-battery fire, neutralizing enemy defenses before infantry assaults.

 Logistics and Supply Chain